Blosc/python-blosc/ANNOUNCE.rst

 ==============================
-Announcing python-blosc 1.10.6
+Announcing python-blosc 1.11.0
 ==============================

 What is new?
 ============

-This is a maintenance release for including the cmake directory in distributed files.
+This is a maintenance release with many improvements cummulated during the last year.
+Besides coming with the latest C-Blosc sources (1.21.2), there are quite a lot of fixes, specially in the build process.
+And we added support for Python 3.10 and 3.11, and deprecated Python 3.7.

-We are generating wheels for Intel (64 bits) and all major OS (Win, Linux, Mac).
+Now, we are generating wheels for Python 3.10 and 3.11 (finally!).
 In addition to extensions, we are distributing library binaries in the wheels too.
 This way, people willing to use the C-Blosc library can make use of these wheels to install the necessary development files.
 For details, see: